mirima2/software_guidelines/docs/source/field_distribution_form.rst

 **Usage Instruction**

 This element is used to specify the distribution form of the software.
-The descriptionType must be set to the OpenAIRE term "DistributionFOrm".
+The descriptionType must be set to the OpenAIRE term "DistributionForm".

 **Example**